 Alas that the language of minority of rich history and culture is always at risk.

+Our Korean language gyeoremal, is not facing its demise yet.
+However, we have a reason to save our tongue from its perils.
 It is getting increasingly polluted to such extent that it is impossible to express our spirit appropriately.
 The lack of communication caused by the separation of two Koreas has further alienated our tongue by creating discrepancies for same subjects.
 It is the high time for us to act!

 Our language is the blood line of the people and the ultimate expression of ethnic spirit.
 As long as the community of one Korean language exists, we can continue to thrive long after our generation.
 The noble mission to reunite our tongue had us meet with each other and launch the joint compilation project.